Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Frequently Asked Questions

 Q: Should I turn my AC off when leaving for work during summer?
-A: Never turn completely off during Texas summer.
-Set 5-8°F higher than occupied setting.
-Complete shutdown costs more in recovery energy than maintaining higher temperature.
+A: Never shut it completely off during a Texas summer.
+Bump it up 5-8°F from your normal setting.
+Turning it off means your house soaks up heat all day, and then your system has to fight to pull all that heat back out.
+It actually costs more energy to recover than to maintain.

 Q: Why does my AC struggle more each summer?
-A: Texas heat causes cumulative wear on systems.
-Annual maintenance, coil cleaning, and refrigerant optimization are essential for maintaining performance in extreme heat.
+A: Texas heat takes a cumulative toll on equipment.
+Contactor points wear, capacitors weaken, coils get dirtier season after season.
+Annual maintenance, coil cleaning, and refrigerant checks aren’t optional here.
+They’re what keeps your system performing year after year.

 Q: What temperature should I maintain during heat warnings?
-A: During extreme heat warnings (105°F+), focus on safety and system protection.
-Maintain 76-78°F and use fans for additional comfort rather than lowering thermostat further.
+A: During extreme heat warnings (105°F+), your priority is keeping the system alive and your family safe.
+Set it to 76-78°F and use fans for extra comfort.
+Trying to maintain 72°F when it’s 108°F outside is how you kill a compressor.

 Take Action: Optimize Your Cooling System for Texas Heat

-Ready to improve your cooling system for Texas heat?
-Call (940) 390-5676 for complete summer cooling optimization.
-Schedule online at jupitairhvac.com/contact.
-Ask about our summer maintenance plans and emergency service priority.
-Get started with pre-season optimization service.
+Ready to get your cooling system dialed in?
+Call (940) 390-5676 for a complete summer cooling optimization.
+You can also schedule online at jupitairhvac.com/contact.
+Ask about our summer maintenance plans and emergency service priority scheduling.

 Emergency Summer Service Coverage